 Finally, if you're attending a gathering with another person, you can also work out a subtle cue for them to bring you your emergency kit or to round up your peeps so you can head home.

 This time of year can be tough.
-With all the planning and preparation that goes into the holidays, don’t forget to make a symptom management plan for your IBS.
-This might look like saying no if you’re feeling overscheduled, reaching out to request accommodations, and making arrangements with hosts or friends and family for when your symptom-management plan goes awry.
+With all the planning and preparation that goes into the holidays, don't forget to make a symptom management plan for your IBS.
+This might look like saying no if you're feeling overscheduled, reaching out to request accommodations, and making arrangements with hosts, friends, and family for when your symptom-management plan goes awry.